lesnikutsa/lesnik_utsa/autonity/flow/readme.md

 https://game.autonity.org/round-4/on-chain-tasks/transact-flow/

 Aim for at least 1000 cross-wallet ATN transactions per epoch.
 In this case, the amount received must be at least 180 ATN per epoch.
 Since 1 epoch is half an hour, we need to make more than 1000 transactions in half an hour
 Since changing the “nonce” has a time delay, with normal sending of transactions from the account we can reach a threshold of approximately 950 transactions in half an hour.
-Therefore, in our script we will automatically change this parameter
+Therefore, in our script we will automatically change this parameter, thanks to which we can achieve approximately 1700 transactions per epoch

 ## Instructions:
 To complete this task, make sure that you have installed the autonity node, the ```aut``` tool and replenished your wallet balance with the required number of coins